2018 new phone release calendar

 There's likely to be both a standard and Plus model, with both running the Qualcomm Snapdragon 845.
 The base models will feature 6GB of RAM and 64GB storage, so performance should be mind-blowing.

-We're still a long way from the potential Mi Mix 3 release date, but we could see an updated version of the Mi Mix 2 this week.
-Xiaomi is tipped to announce the Mi Mix 2S at MWC 2018 in February.
-It will be more or less identical to the Mix 2 but with the Snapdragon 845 inside.
+We're still a long way from the potential Mi Mix 3 release date, but we will see an updated version of the Mi Mix 2 on 27 March it has been confirmed.
+The Mi Mix 2S will be more or less identical to the Mix 2 but with the Snapdragon 845 inside.

 The Mi Mix 3 will come later in the year - likely October - and we could see a new design if a leaked image of a rear panel is anything to go by.